Our Veterinary Surgeons

 Ara lives with her partner and furry friends.
 She enjoys being social and meeting new people, travelling and experiencing new things in life.
 Her most memorable experience to date is doing volunteer work with elephants and orangutans and working on a spay/neuter program with the street dogs and cats of Thailand.
 Many years of experience working in the veterinary profession is what Ara brings to the team!

 Marina joined the team at Balmain Veterinary Hospital in January 2008.
 Throughout childhood she regularly visited the family farm in Central Queensland.
-This provided the opportunity to work with many different large and small animal species, sparking an interest in working with animals from a very young age!
-Marina completed Certificate IV in Veterinary Nursing through TAFE NSW in 2009.
-Since then she has also attained a Diploma of Professional Practice Management through the University of New England to further her studies in the area of management.
-In May 2014 Marina received a Veterinary Nursing Accreditation awarded by the Veterinary Nurses Council of Australia, recognising individual competence, currency and dedication to the Veterinary Nursing Profession.
+This provided the opportunity to work with many different large and small animal species, sparking an interest in working with animals from a very young age.
+Marina completed Certificate IV in Veterinary Nursing in 2009 and since then she has also attained a Diploma of Professional Practice Management through the University of New England to further her studies in the area of management.
+Since 2014 Marina has been on the Accredited Veterinary Nurse register upheld by the Veterinary Nurses Council of Australia, recognising an ongoing commitment to continuing education and training within the veterinary industry.
 In addition to working hands-on with our diverse patients, she enjoys her involvement in various administrative and managerial aspects of day-to-day hospital running.

 Our Veterinary Nurses

-After graduating from a Bachelor's degree in Health Sciences at the University of Sydney in 2015, Holly decided that her true calling was to work not only with people, but also with animals, something that she has wanted to do since a young age.
-Holly first came to Balmain Veterinary Hospital as a volunteer work placement student as part of her Certificate IV in Veterinary Nursing.
-As a lover of all animals, she grew up riding horses and begging her parents for pets.
-Eventually they agreed and her family now includes two Shiba Inu's Suki and Sumo, who she loves dearly.In her spare time Holly enjoys playing soccer, drawing, playing guitar and skiing or snowboarding if there is enough snow!
+After graduating from a Bachelor's degree in Health Sciences at the University of Sydney in 2015, Holly decided that her calling was to work not only with people but also with animals, something that she had wanted to do since a young age.
+Holly first came to Balmain Veterinary Hospital as a volunteer work placement student as part of her Certificate IV in Veterinary Nursing and joined the nursing team in 2016.
+She is a proudly Registered Veterinary Nurse under VNCA voluntary registration scheme.

 With a more creative background working in the make-up world, Casey soon realised she needed to pursue a career following her passion and love for animals and animal welfare.
 She completed her Certificate III in Animal Studies and started Certificate IV in Veterinary Nursing at a smaller clinic in Sydney before joining the team at Balmain.